AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

 ### Permissions and asset management {#permissions-and-managing-assets}

-* Local assets are not synchronized with the original assets on the remote deployment.
-Any edits, deletions, or revoking of permissions on the DAM deployment are not propagated downstream.
 * Local assets are read-only copies. [!DNL Experience Manager] components do non-destructive edits to assets.
 No other edits are allowed.
 * Locally fetched assets are available for authoring purposes only.
 Asset update workflows cannot be applied and metadata cannot be edited.
 * Only images and the listed document formats are supported. [!DNL Content Fragments] and [!DNL Experience Fragments] are not supported.